aws/constructs/API.md

 #### validate() <a id="constructs-node-validate"></a>

-Invokes "validate" on all constructs in the tree (depth-first, pre-order) and returns the list of all errors.
+Validates this construct.

-An empty list indicates that there are no errors.
+If the construct implements the `IValidation` interface and has a `validate()` method, it will be invoked.
+Otherwise, just returns an empty list of validation errors.

 ```ts
 validate(): Array<ValidationError>